YLAC Policy Collective

 The YLAC Policy Collective is our flagship initiative to foster active citizenship among India’s youth at scale.
 By creating student-led public policy clubs across college campuses, we aim to build a nationwide movement of thoughtful, informed, and action-oriented young leaders.

+Our vision is to transform campuses into vibrant hubs of debate, dialogue, and leadership – spaces where students can engage with pressing social and political issues, develop critical thinking, and take ownership of their role in a democracy.
 Led by students and supported by YLAC, each chapter seeks to nurture a culture of civic engagement through events, workshops, and policy projects.
 As incubators of ideas and action, these clubs equip students with the exposure and skills to navigate and shape the world of public policy and governance.

-See: Collective on Campus | Offerings | 2025-26 Institutions | Criteria & Deadline | Applications for 2026-27 | FAQs
+See: Collective on Campus | Offerings | 2025-26 Institutions | FAQs

 Bringing the Collective to Campuses